sen206-create/sen206-create/README.md

 ### Computational Neuroscience and Scientific Programming

-I am learning how to use code for neural data analysis, constructing computational models, and becoming a stronger scientific programmer.
+I am learning how to use code for neural data analysis, constructing computational models, and to understand the process of machine learning.

 [![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)](#)